sage-code/maj/basic.md

 ma = mine  | mas = ours
 ta = yours | tas = yours
 sa = his   | sas = theirs

+**Notes:**

+* pronouns are always using lowercase characters,
+* pronoun can replacing the article role,
+* pronoun will indicate plural if used with "s"

 **Time:**